Viewing MySQL data in Snowflake

 The Snowflake Connector for MySQL is subject to the Connector Terms.

-Connector replicates data to destination database that was defined while setting up the connector and calling PUBLIC.ADD_DATA_SOURCE('<data_source_name>', '<dest_db>').
+The connector replicates data to the destination database, which was defined while setting up the connector and calling PUBLIC.ADD_DATA_SOURCE('<data_source_name>', '<dest_db>').

 Data tables contain the replicated data and are available under identifier dest_db.schema_name.table_name where: